- A weight lifting belt’s purpose is not to treat lower back pain.

 Think of it as an investment into preventing an injury.
 The more time you research about lifting mechanics means less time nursing an injury.
 As the saying goes, an ounce of prevention is worth a pound of cure.

 Always start with lower weights and ask other experienced lifters for help.
-You can take a video of yourself and post it on a forum like r/weightlifting to get feedback.
+You can take a video of yourself and post it on Reddit like r/weight lifting to get feedback.
 If you go too hard with the weights and don’t have proper form, you could injure yourself.